chuckstack/chuckstack.github.io/src-ls/postgres-convention/trigger-convention.md

 - All numbers should be between 10000 and 99999
 - The first sequence in a range should be `xx100` to allow for adding preceding triggers in a range after the fact
 - The assumed increment is 10 to allow room for adding triggers between two existing triggers
-- Basic and fundamental functionality (like session management)
 - Here are the ranges:
   - 10000 to 29999 - before insert/update/delete
   - 30000 to 49999 - before request action